asrbrr/NOTES/SQL.md

 Scalar subquery

-CTE - common table expressions: specifies a temporary named result set: `WITH x as (...)`
+CTE - common table expressions: can be thought of as a temporary result set that is defined within the execution scope of a single SELECT, INSERT, UPDATE, DELETE, or CREATE VIEW statement.
+Also allows for making it into a recursive query: `WITH x as (...)`

 Recursive WITH: allows looping (recursive query).
 Exmaple, generate sequence of 10 integers: